The Top Post Graduate Volunteer Opportunities

 The Catholic Volunteer Network

-Match Corps is a full-time residential fellows program in which fellows tutor elementary, middle, or high school students at public charter schools in the Boston area.
+Match Corps is a full-time residential fellows program in which participants tutor elementary, middle, or high school students at public charter schools in the Boston area.
 Volunteers conduct one-on-one and small group tutoring, supervise extracurricular activities, coach sports, and serve as teaching assistants to outstanding classroom teachers.
-Most of the students are a high need, low-income youth who otherwise would not be likely to go to college.
+Most of the students are a high need, low-income youth who otherwise would likely not go to college.
 Match Corps fellows receive housing and a modest living stipend.

-EarthCorps enlists Corps members to complete environmental restoration projects in the Puget Sound area of Washington State.
+EarthCorps enlists members to complete environmental restoration projects in the Puget Sound area of Washington State.
 Projects can include stream and salmon habitat restoration, erosion control, invasive plant removal, native plant installation, trail construction and maintenance, and volunteer management.
-Volunteers receive a living stipend of $1120 per month and are eligible for an education award of $5500 after completing 1700 hours of service.
+Volunteers receive a living stipend of $1,385 per month and are eligible for an education award of $5,815 after completing 1,700 hours of service.
 Health insurance is provided.

 Teach for America